cameron314/concurrentqueue/README.md

 ## Diving into the code

-If you're interesting in the source code itself, it helps to have a rough idea of how it's laid out.
-This section attempts to describe that for those interested.
+If you're interested in the source code itself, it helps to have a rough idea of how it's laid out.
+This section attempts to describe that.

 The queue is formed of several basic parts (listed here in roughly the order they appear in the source).
 There's the helper functions (e.g. for rounding to a power of 2).
 There's the default traits of the queue, which contain the